Suboxone Clinics in Arlington, VA

 What is the typical cost of Suboxone treatment at a clinic in Arlington, VA?

-The cost of Suboxone treatment at a clinic in Arlington, VA can vary widely depending on factors like location, the specific clinic, and your insurance coverage.
-Without insurance, the average price for a Suboxone appointment ranges from $100 to $200, while the medication itself may cost between $100 and $200 per month.
+The cost of Suboxone treatment at a clinic or drug rehab in Arlington, VA can vary widely depending on factors like location, the specific clinic, and your insurance coverage.
+Without insurance, the price for a Suboxone appointment may range from $100 to $200, while the medication itself may cost between $100 and $200 per month.
 It's advisable to contact clinics directly and check with your insurance provider for more accurate pricing information.

 How long does Suboxone treatment typically last?